pavelosipov/POSInputStreamLibrary/README.md

 ## Integrating with NSURLRequest

 `POSBlobInputStream` provides `pos_inputStreamForCFNetworkWithAssetURL` initializer for NSURLRequest integration.
-It takes in mind the following CFNetwork "features":
+It takes into account the following CFNetwork "features":

 - CFNetwork works with a stream in a sync mode.
 - CFNetowrk uses deprecated `CFReadStreamGetError` method to get error description from